valentingol/gan-face-editing/README.md

 FORCE_NATIVE=1 python demo.py
 ```

+To save the latent direction you want in the `data/` folder, you can click on the 'Save' button.
+It can be used to automatically generate edited images using this translation via the scripts `tools/translate.py` and `utils/translation.py` (work in progress :construction:).

 The tutorial of AnyCostGAN is in the file `AnycostGAN tuto.md` and the tutorial notebooks are in the `notebooks` folder.
 The original repository is here: [AnyCosGAN](https://github.com/mit-han-lab/anycost-gan).

 ## Commit message